mighdoll/wgsl-linker/README.md

 #### Import

-`#import name` import code, selected by export name, from any registered module.
+`#import name` import code, selected by export name (e.g. function or struct name).

-[This short import syntax is convenient for small/moderate size codebases.
-But perhaps we should disallow imports w/o module specifiers...
-It breaks module encapsulation - if a third module later changes to export a function with the same name, then the original import will no longer work..]
+The export can be in any registered module.

+For larger code bases, specify the module name with imports as well.
+This provides better encapsulation:

 `#import name from moduleName` import code, selected by module and export name.

+`#import name from ./moduleFile` import code, selected by module filename and exported name within the module.
+Module filenames also match with suffixes removed.

-`#import name <from moduleName> as rename` and rewrite the imported fn or struct to a new name.
+`#import name <from moduleName> as rename` rewrite the imported fn or struct to a new name.

 `#import name (arg1, arg2) <from moduleName> <as rename>` pass parameters to an export with parameters.